1 person shot after exchanging gunfire with Border Patrol agents in Arizona, sheriff says

 Last year, federal officers were involved in 106 use-of-force incidents along the Tucson sector of the southern border, according to CBP statistics.
 These incidents occurred during CBP operations, data shows, and most involved a vehicle or vessel.
 The sector runs across most of Arizona, from the New Mexico state line to the Yuma County line, CBP says.
 So far this year, there have been 27 use-of force-incidents involving federal agents in the same region, data shows.

-The shooting comes amid heavy public scrutiny of the Department of Homeland Security.
+The shooting comes amid heavy public scrutiny of the Department of Homeland Security, the agency encompassing CBP.
 There is no known indication that the agents involved were part of the department’s ongoing immigration crackdown.

 Just a few days ago, federal officers shot and killed Alex Pretti in Minneapolis.
 It was the second deadly shooting by federal law enforcement in the city since a surge of personnel was sent to Minnesota earlier this month.